gmc-code/PC-microbit-micropython/docs/radio/radio_syntax.rst

     .. note::

-        A lower data rate of of 250kbit/sec is supported in micro:bit V1, and may be possible with micro:bit V2, but it is not guaranteed to work on all devices.
+        A lower data rate of of 250kbit/sec is supported in microbit V1, and may be possible with microbit V2, but it is not guaranteed to work on all devices.
 To access this hidden feature for compatibility with V1 pass ``2`` to the ``data_rate`` argument.